 Seriously considering starting a podcast?
 You may already have a topic or a few podcast ideas in mind, and you just wait for the right moment to start.
-Nowadays, starting a podcast is easier than ever, and it has really become super available to everyone in the past few years.
-Some people are waiting for the perfect idea that may get you tons of listeners, but that’s not always the best idea.
-In this article, we’ll try and help you with the process of finding great podcast ideas, so let’s get started!
+Nowadays, starting a podcast is easier than ever, and it has really become readily available and accessible to everyone in the past few years.
+Some people are waiting for the perfect or unique podcast idea that may get you tons of listeners, but that’s not always the easiest nut to crack.
+In this article, we’ll provide information about the process of finding great podcast ideas, we’ll guide you through the different podcast formats that you can use for your show, and share insights about podcast topics and examples you can learn from.
+Let’s get started!

 Starting a podcast

-Once you have this sort out, you can learn more about the other parts of the process of starting a podcast.
+Once you’ve wrapped your head around your general podcast topic, and you think you’re ready to move ahead and actually start your show, you can learn more about the next steps of the process of starting a podcast.

-Podcast ideas – how to find a solid topic for your podcast?
+Podcast ideas – how to find a great topic for your podcast?

-So you want to start a podcast, but not sure which topics you really want to cover?
+So you have your own show, or want to start a podcast, but not sure which topics you really want to cover?
 If you need more podcast ideas, a good way to find one would be to look at your own areas of interest and choose something you can talk about for hours.
-You should have enough content even after recording several episodes.
+You should have enough content planned even after recording several episodes.

-To choose a good podcast idea, you’ll need to check two boxes – first, ensure you have enough content to work with to create several meaningful episodes, and second, that there’s at least a minimal level of interest from audience about that topic.
+To choose a good podcast idea or topic, you’ll need to check two boxes – first, ensure you have enough content to work with to create several meaningful episodes, and second, that there’s at least a minimal level of interest from audience about that topic.

-Below we’ll provide multiple podcast ideas and help you find the one that could work best for you.
-We don’t provide specific ideas, but more of a general guideline/method that would help you choose the topic that is right for you.
+Below we’ll provide multiple podcast ideas and genres to help you find the one that could work best for you.
+We obviously don’t provide specific “finalized” ideas, but more of a general guideline/method that would help you choose the topic that is right for your show.

 An investigative podcast is somewhat like a TV series or an audiobook.
 You can handpick a well-known event in history, and make your entire podcast about that event.
 This can really be about anything – it can be around true crime, where you discuss a specific criminal case, it could be about the history of the sports team you like the most, musicians, wars or other historical/political events and much more.